sikhunit10/TodoList-iOS/README.md

 - Local storage with CoreData
 - Dark and light mode support
 - Responsive layout for iPhone and iPad
+- Home Screen widgets for quick access to tasks and actions

+### Widgets

+This app includes three Home Screen widgets:

+1. **Today's Tasks Widget**: Shows tasks due today with their titles and times
+2. **Priority Tasks Widget**: Shows high priority tasks that need your attention
+3. **Quick Add Task Widget**: A button to quickly add new tasks straight from your Home Screen

 ## Technical Details